Old Pool Removal in Onondaga and Oswego Counties | Ground Force Property Services

 Full Removal

-Full removal means exactly what it sounds like.
-The pool shell — whether concrete, gunite, fiberglass, or steel — is broken up and removed entirely from the site.
-The excavation is backfilled with engineered fill material that is compacted in layers to ensure proper settlement.
-This method is the right choice when you plan to build permanent structures like a patio, addition, or outdoor living space over the area, because engineered backfill properly installed supports load-bearing construction.
+Full removal means the pool shell is broken up and removed entirely from the site.
+The excavation is backfilled with engineered fill material that is compacted in layers.
+This method is the right choice when you plan to build permanent structures like a patio, addition, or outdoor living space over the area.

 Partial Fill (Pool Abandonment)

-Partial fill, sometimes called pool abandonment, involves puncturing the bottom of the pool shell to allow drainage, breaking down the upper walls to a certain depth, and filling the remaining cavity with a mix of the broken shell material and fill dirt.
-This approach is faster and less expensive but creates a zone of unconsolidated fill beneath the surface that is not suitable for permanent structures.
+Partial fill involves puncturing the bottom of the pool shell to allow drainage, breaking down the upper walls to a certain depth, and filling the remaining cavity with fill material.
+This approach is faster and less expensive but creates a zone that is not suitable for permanent structures.

 What the Process Looks Like